Want to finish your thesis or journal article with your self-esteem intact?

 I have submitted my thesis.
 Thanks again for your support along the way.
 I have found the sessions supportive and helpful.

-I know that, these days, there are a lot of co-writing sessions out there after two year of a pandemic.
-And co-writing is great (which is why I host two sessions each week for AWC members).
+I know that, these days, there are a lot of co-writing sessions out there after three year of a pandemic.
+And co-writing is great, which is why I host three sessions each week for AWC members.
 But I also know that a lot of academics get stuck and then they stop writing.
 And when that happens, it can be hard to get back into a regular writing habit, even if you have co-writing scheduled in your diary.

 What our members say